tensorwerk/stockroom/docs/quick-start.md

 !!! info "stock commit != git commit"
     Stock commit is not same as a git commit.
-In fact, you can combine multiple stock commit in one git commit and consider that as an experiment
+In fact, you can combine multiple stock commit in one git commit and consider that an experiment.

 ## Recap